Chopin – Nocturne Op. 48, No. 2

 Andy Akiho – Prepared Piano Quintet “The War Below”

 The friendship between pianist Jenny Q Chai and New York Philharmonic violinist Qun Ge blossomed during their teenage years studying at Philadelphia’s renowned Curtis Institute of Music.
-Now, both internationally recognized performers in their respective fields, the two friends realized that they’d never performed on stage together, and noted the very different paths they’d each taken to get to where they are today, Quan being a long–term tenured violinist at NY Phil and Jenny being a contemporary solo pianist who programs daring concerts, mostly featuring living composers and modern technology.
+Now, both internationally recognized performers in their respective fields, the two friends realized that they’d never performed on stage together, and noted the very different paths they’d each taken to get to where they are today, Quan being a long–term tenured violinist at the New York Philharmonic and Jenny being a contemporary solo pianist who programs daring concerts, mostly featuring living composers and modern technology.
 Although both musicians live and work in completely different musical environments, the two musicians have always admired and respected each other’s differences and strengths.

 Developed during a conversation at the iconic Magnolia Bakery in New York City, The War Below highlights the similarities between classical western art music and contemporary classical music, as well as the way in which the two genres and the two long time friends complement one another.
 Andy Akiho’s music employs both rhythm and polarizing emotions, while Reich’s Clapping Music uses only rhythm for impact and Schumann’s piano quintet emphasizes extreme musicality and emotions.